craftweeks/wp-search-with-algolia-for-multilingual-static-site/README.md

    ```

 This will update the plugin files with the enhancements.
 You can now enjoy the improved functionality of the WP Search with Algolia plugin.

+## License

+This project is licensed under the GNU General Public License version 2 (GPLv2).
+This means that you can use, modify and distribute this software freely, as long as you adhere to the terms and conditions of the GPLv2.
+You can find a copy of the GPLv2 in the [`LICENSE`](/LICENSE) file of this repository, or at <https://www.gnu.org/licenses/old-licenses/gpl-2.0.html>.